davesmiths/isIE/readme.md

 ====
 **JavaScript to detect Internet Explorer and it's version number**

-Created 2013 December 12

 Yep, another way to do it but hopefully compliment the many ways we have at the mo, which include <a href="http://www.paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/">Conditional stylesheets vs CSS hacks?
 Answer: Neither! - Paul Irish</a>, object detection, dynamically adding conditional comments and user agent sniffing (for the brave or naughty).

-What I like about this script is it's just JavaScript, can be run immediately anywhere in a doc, and is small.
+What I like about this script is it's just JavaScript, can be run immediately and anywhere in the HTML, and is small.

 ... and hopefully will have a short lifespan as we start to forget about old IEs.